2024 Annual Outcomes Report

 Our students continue to amaze us with their determination to learn, grow, and succeed.

 For some people, statistics are boring – the kind of stuff you read when you want to take a nap.
 For us, it’s the nuggets needed to validate our work and know that what we’re doing is making a real and meaningful difference.
-We could tell you that 90 percent of our Year 1 students have a more positive attitude about their life or future.
-Or we could tell you that 94 percent of our Year 3 students are more prepared to persevere or overcome challenges.
+Here are two “nuggets” from last year’s program: 100 percent of our seniors graduated from high school and 94 percent of our Year 3 students are more prepared to persevere or overcome challenges.
 Pictured is Dyan Converse (right), with her student, Ava Jordan (left), at Warren Mott High School.
 Click here for our 2023-2024 outcomes.

 87% created a detailed career and education plan.